-Each M.2 and Dual M.2 module support NVMe-MI base command interface via IC/SMbus line that reports the basic status of module.
+M.2 and Dual M.2 module supports NVMe-MI base command interface via $I^2C/SMbus$ that reports the basic status of module.

-7.9 Serial port
+6.9 Serial port

 The serial port shall be routed to the BMC on the platform.
 Thus, the user can access each module's serial console one at a time through the BMC locally or remotely via Serial Over Lan (SOL).
-Baud rate is 57600.
+The baud rate is 57600.

-Each M.2 connector also have an UART port defined with the same baud rate.
-In Figure 7-8, a CPLD will mux one of the UART port to BMC.
-This feature is used mainly for debug purpose.
-Accelerators could use that port to dump the error logs.
+Each M.2 connector also has an UART port defined with the same baud rate.
+In Figure 6-7, a CPLD will mux one of the UART port to BMC.
+This feature is used mainly for debug.

-Figure 7-8.
+Figure 6-7.
 GPv2 UART and JTAG Topology

-7.10 JTAG Port
+6.10 JTAG Port

-In accelerator spec we also defined the JTAG interface from each M.2/Dual M.2 modules.
+The accelerator spec defines a JTAG interface from each M.2/Dual M.2 module.
 The JTAG interface is also muxed by the CPLD to BIC.
-BIC could run the JTAG commands to fetch the debug information from M.2 modules.
-This enables the remote debug capability of each M.2 module which will be very useful in hyper scale data center.
+BIC could run JTAG commands to fetch the debug information from M.2 modules.
+This enables remote debug capability for each M.2 module, critical for hyper scale data center.

-The implementation of remote JTAG interface shall follow the security requirements defined by end user.
+The implementation of remote JTAG interface shall follow the security requirements defined by the end user.